 Stain for a Wood Deck in Poor Condition

 If your wood deck has seen better days and the boards are beginning to dry out and split, the best stain is probably one that hides the damage.
 You're looking for a solid stain that allows the wood grain to show through just a little or not at all.
-Most of the products you'll be checking out will be water-based, which is good because application and cleanup are easier, and there are no volatile organic compounds to create odors.
+Most of the products you'll be checking out will be water-based, which is good because application and cleanup are easier than with oil-based finishes, and there are fewer volatile organic compounds to create odors and fumes.

 Stain is not paint.
 It can leave a paintlike film on the surface of the wood, but its basic function is to penetrate the wood grain to protect it, and you should pay attention to the amount of protection a product offers before you buy it.
 Today's top-rated solid stain products, such as Restore-A-Deck, Defy Extreme and Flood Pro feature water-soluble synthetic resins that penetrate deeply and prevent deterioration and mildew.
 You can apply Restore-A-Deck when the deck is wet — in fact, it's recommended — so that's a plus that means you can clean the deck and stain it on the same day.